UKP-SQuARE/square-core/README.md

 - Register, publish, unpublish retrain and delete your skills

 ## Quick Demo:
-To start Square, you can start a with docker-compose
+To launch Square, the only prerequisites is docker and docker-compose. docker-compose will build docker containers from scratch install all requirements for you.
 1. Install docker and docker-compose
 2. Clone Square repository from github
 `git clone https://github.com/UKPLab/square-core.git`